 Hurdle Rate vs. WACC

-Hurdle rate will be higher than WACC as the company will require a return, which higher than the cost spend.
+Hurdle rate will be higher than WACC as the company will require a return, which is higher than the cost spend.
 The management or shareholders may require to hurdle rate equal to WACC + X% to cover the cost of operation.
 However, the company may end up accepting a low hurdle rate when there is excess capital.

 Hurdle Rate and High Water Mark